| |

 |

-so-called, and its claim, for the claim usurps the deific prerogatives and
+mentality, so-called, and its claim, for the claim usurps the deific

-universe of Mind lead on to spiritual spheres and exalted beings.
-To
+the teeming universe of Mind lead on to spiritual spheres and exalted beings.

 In the record, time is not yet measured by solar revolutions, |

-creeping thing, and beast of the earth after his kind: and it was so.
+kind, cattle, and creeping thing, and beast of the earth after his kind: and it

 classifies, and individualizes all |